dnnsmnstrr/zettelkasten/notes/backup.md

 ## Storage

 ### Local
-Currently I have multiple Hard-Drives flying around, carrying duplicates of my data in case one of them breaks.
-In the long term I plan on implementing a [[nas]].
+Over the years, I had multiple Hard-Drives flying around, carrying duplicates of my data in case one of them breaks.
+Recently, I have been integrating my data into a [[nas]]-Setup.

 #### Hierarchy

+Where possible, I try to apply the same conventions to my filesystem, so I can navigate more efficiently and know where to find things.

 backup-disk/
 ├── books/
-│   ├── bootstrap.css
+├── documents/
-│   └── bootstrap-theme.min.css
 ├── games/
 ├── photos/
 ├── movies/